 For the adaptation of the signal range, the new signal range must be less than the previous one:

-- ▶ Signal range min. only adapted if SignalbereichMinNeu < SignalbereichMinAlt - ► Signal range max. only adapted if SignalbereichMaxnNeu < SignalbereichMaxAlt array elements are handled by automatic addressing as though they were active.
-The inactive elements are place holders, that can be activated at any time.
+- ▶ Signal range min. only adapted if SignalbereichMinNeu < SignalbereichMinAlt - ▶ Signal range max. only adapted if SignalbereichMaxnNeu < SignalbereichMaxAlt

 8.2.4 De/activating array elements